magentabusiness/magentabusiness.github.io/_includes/templates/install/troubleshooting.md

-ThingsBoard logs are stored in the following directory:
+IoT Hub logs are stored in the following directory:

 ```bash
 /var/log/thingsboard